SKShah36/ZMQ-PubSub/README.md

 This project provides a wrapper around zmq APIs for publish-subscribe application with zookeeper facilities.

 ## Implementation
 In our approach the zookeeper coordinates the communication between the brokers, publishers and subsciribers.
 From the various brokers, a single broker acquires the lock to create the leader node while the other brokers wait.
 When the leader broker dies, the zookeeper allows one of the remaining brokers to become the leader.
+In addition to this the zookeeper assigns ownership strengths to the publishers for each topic to reduce the contention between various publishers publishing on the same topic.
+For each topic, only the messages published by the maximum ownership strength publisher is relayed to the subscribers.
+On top of this, the zookeeper also keeps message history on each topic, which the subscriber can demand during registration with the zookeeper.
+The maximum number of samples available is contingent on the Publisher with the maximum ownership strength for the particular topic.

 #### Zookeeper responsibilities:
 1. Appoints a leader broker.
 2. Maintains meta-data for all the brokers, publishers and subscribers.
 3. Uses watch-mechanism to monitor live status of all the nodes.
+4. Assign ownership strength to the publishers on each topic.
+5. Provide message history to the subscribers on the requested topic.

 ## Installation
 To clone only this branch: